Mixed Estimates for Degenerate Multilinear Operators Associated to Simplexes: Introduction

 \section{Introduction}

-Many boundedness results have been proven for singular multilinear oscillatory integrals with nonstandard symbols, e.g. \citep{0238019,1491450,1999,2013,2127985,2420,1957079,2199086}.
-One of the earliest examples is a theorem attributed to Menshov and Zygmund which states that the bilinear operator $\tilde{C}_2$ defined pointwise by
+Many boundedness results have been obtained for singular multilinear integrals with nonclassical symbols, e.g. \citep{0238019,1491450,1999,2013,2420, 1887641,2127985,1957079,2199086}.
+A theorem due to Christ and Kiselev states that the bilinear operator $\tilde{C}^{\alpha_1, \alpha_2}_2$ initially defined on $L^1(\mathbb{R})$ functions by